FAQs

 At Amberley Care Home, we welcome our residents’ family members and friends with open arms.
 We want them to feel as cared for and looked after as the residents do from the moment they come in the door.
 Our residents’ loved ones are important members of the Amberley family, and whatever assistance they require will be provided by our lovely staff.

 Yes.
-At Amberley Care Home, we provide access to a wide range of external medical services, including opticians, dentists, GPs and physiotherapists, so you can be certain that you or your loved ones will be well-cared for while residing with us.
+At Amberley Care Home, we provide access to a wide range of external medical services so you can be certain that you or your loved ones will be well-cared for while residing with us.
 We can arrange for these services to come to the home or for our residents to personally visit them.
+Some additional medical services come at an extra cost, including podiatry, the dentist, opticians and physiotherapy.

 Facilities Questions